How to Make a Margarita

 A margarita on the rocks is the most traditional way to make a margarita cocktail.
 Making a homemade margarita on the rocks is simple.
 Basic recipes combine tequila, triple sec, and fresh lime juice to create a tangy, earthy, and slightly sweet drink.
 Instead of triple sec, some recipes balance out the drink's tartness with simple syrup (equal parts sugar and water simmered until thick and syrupy) or agave syrup, a natural match for agave-based tequila.

-Ingredient amounts can vary, but here's a standard formula to follow per drink or pitcher of margaritas:
+Ingredient amounts can vary, but you can't go wrong using the standard 2-1-1 formula per drink or pitcher of margaritas:

 - To mix the margarita, add your ingredients, along with fresh ice, to a cocktail shaker.
-A cocktail shaker (you can get this top-rated shaker on Amazon for less than $20) will perfectly incorporate the ingredients, making for a smoother, better-tasting drink.
+A cocktail shaker will perfectly incorporate the ingredients, making for a smoother, better-tasting drink.

 - The final component to a margarita is the salt rim on your cocktail glass, which complements the sweetness and tartness of the drink.
-To make the salt rim, moisten the edge of a rocks glass or margarita glass with a lime wedge.
+To make the salt rim, moisten the edge of a glass with a lime wedge.
 Dip the rim on a plate sprinkled with salt (we like Kosher salt).

 - Now shake the cocktail.
 How long should you shake your margarita?
 Chef John recommends, "Shake your cocktail mixer until frost forms on the outside, and then strain it over fresh ice."
 Why fresh ice?
 "The ice you use to make the drink will melt too fast in the glass -- so large, fresh, still frozen cubes are the way to go."